 The grid integration project, titled Flexibility Metrics and Standards, has \$2 million in funding and seeks to improve flexibility metrics and thereby improve long term resource planning for California's grid.
-In particular, this research project is targeting potential breakthroughs to assess whether uncertainty effects on customer load and renewable generation; the electric grid's operational flexibility requirements; operating limits of the existing or planned grid to integrate additional amounts of intermittent renewable generation; and additional resources and cost to integrate additional renewable generation.
+In particular, this research project is targeting potential breakthroughs to assess the electric grid's operational flexibility requirements, operating limits of the existing or planned grid to integrate additional amounts of intermittent renewable generation, and additional resources and cost to integrate additional renewable generation.